auth0/docs/articles/native-platforms/ios-objc/09-MFA.md

 > MFA for native apps currently supports **Google Authenticator** only.

-Then, you have to specify on which clients you want to enable MFA; you accomplish this by editing the snippet that appears below, replacing the placeholder with your actual client ids.
+Next, you have to specify which clients you want to enable MFA for; you accomplish this by editing the snippet that appears below, replacing the placeholder with your actual client ids.

 ![MFA Rule Screenshot](/media/articles/mfa/mfa-native/mfa-native-02.png)